imsamurai/cakephp-httpsource-datasource/README.md

 Lets say you don't feel like bothering to make a new plugin just to support your api, or the existing plugin doesn't cover enough of the features.
 Good news!
 The plugin degrades gracefully and allows you to manually manipulate the request (thanks to NeilCrookes' RESTful plugin).

+You can use `query` method (like with DBO) with one argument request array or uri string.

 Simply populate Model->request with any request params you wish and then fire off the related action.
 You can even continue using the `$data` & `$this->data` for `save()` and `update()` or pass a `'path'` key to `find()` and it will automagically